|www.ethanwiner.com - since 1997|

 One driving force behind baby-making is that long ago many children died early, and extra hands were needed to work the fields.
 But today some people have many children based on religious beliefs.
 Worse, conservatives want to deny access to sex education and birth control (including abortion) on what they perceive as "moral" grounds.
 But how is it moral to force an unwed teenage mother to give birth to a child she can't afford or properly take care of?
 It's clear that US states without proper sex education have higher rates of teen pregnancy.
 According to the Population Connection web site (see below), half of all US babies are unplanned.
 Unwanted children are also more likely to grow up to be criminals, which costs society money for courts and prisons, not to mention a lower quality of life when we're mugged or our houses are robbed.
 Birth control should be available for free to everyone who can't afford it, including teenagers.
 Heck, especially teenagers!

-Ethan Winer has been an audio engineer and professional musician for more than 45 years, and is co-owner of RealTraps where he designs acoustic treatment products for recording studios and home listening rooms.
-Ethan's Cello Rondo music video has received more than 1.8 Million views on YouTube and other web sites, and his book The Audio Expert published by Focal Press is available at amazon.com and his own web site.
+Ethan Winer has been an audio engineer and professional musician for more than 45 years.
+His Cello Rondo music video has received nearly 2 Million views on YouTube and other web sites, and his book The Audio Expert published by Focal Press is available at amazon.com and his own web site.

 Entire contents of this web site Copyright © 1997- by Ethan Winer.
 All rights reserved.